lidaof/eg-react/README.md

 If you don't specify a legend, your track will display a minimal, default legend.

+#### Context menu items
+List of specific menu items to render.
+Note that all tracks have some menu items by default, such as the one modifying label and the one removing the track.
+You should not include these default items.

 #### Data source
 If you have any non-trival data fetching needs, extend the `DataSource` class, or use one that already exists.
 Designing a new `DataSource` involves implementing the `getData()` method, which gets data for the view region passed to